JubyJohn/PROJECT-RGB-ACTIVATON-USING-SENSORS/README.md

 <br> Step 6 : Interface ESP8266 microcontroller with RGB Sensor, IR Sensor, Tilt Sensor and push button by modifying programs.

+## OUTPUT

+<br> When push button is pressed, red light turned on
+<br> When obstruct detected by IR sensor, green light turned on
+<br> When tilting sensed by tilt sensor, blue light turned on